Cooper Robertson

-Cooper Robertson is an international architecture and urban design firm, headquartered in New York City, founded by Alex Cooper and Jaquelin T. Robertson.
+Cooper Robertson is an international architecture and urban design firm, headquartered in New York City.
+It was founded in 1979 by Alex Cooper and Jaquelin T. Robertson.

 History

-Cooper Robertson was founded in 1979 by Alex Cooper under the name Alexander Cooper and Associates.
+Cooper Robertson was founded in 1979, by Alex Cooper under the name Alexander Cooper and Associates.
 Both Cooper and Robertson attended Yale College during the same period, later working together at the New York City Department of City Planning.
 The firm changed its name to Cooper, Robertson & Partners when Robertson joined in 1988.
-In 2015, they rebranded again and are now known as simply "Cooper Robertson".
+In 2015, they rebranded again to "Cooper Robertson".

-The firm's work has included planned communities, urban infill, and transit-oriented developments, including Battery Park City in New York and the new communities of Celebration, Florida, Watercolor, Florida and Val d'Europe outside Paris, France.
-Watercolor, Florida and Val d'Europe outside Paris, France.
-Also known for architecture, open space design, and university campus planning, the firm's work includes a plan for the expansion of Harvard University's campus into Allston, Massachusetts, MOMA QNS, (the Museum of Modern Art's temporary home in Queens, New York), the New Albany Country Club in New Albany, Ohio outside Columbus, the new Columbia University School of Social Work building in Upper Manhattan, the Visitor Center at the Lewis Ginter Botanical Garden in Richmond, Virginia, the Framework for Campus Planning for Yale University, Zuccotti Park (a one block park adjacent to the World Trade Center site on Liberty Street in Lower Manhattan), and numerous houses, many of which are in the Hamptons on the East End of Long Island and in the Caribbean.
+The firm's work has included planned communities, urban infill, transit-oriented developments, including Battery Park City in New York and the new communities of Celebration, Florida, Watercolor, Florida and Val d'Europe outside Paris, France.
+In the past, the firm has focused on architecture, open space design, and university campus planning.
+The firm's work includes a plan for the expansion of Harvard University's campus into Allston, Massachusetts, MOMA QNS, (the Museum of Modern Art's temporary home in Queens, New York), the New Albany Country Club in New Albany, Ohio outside Columbus, the new Columbia University School of Social Work building in Upper Manhattan, the Visitor Center at the Lewis Ginter Botanical Garden in Richmond, Virginia, the Framework for Campus Planning for Yale University, Zuccotti Park, and numerous housing developments, primarily located in the Hamptons on the East End of Long Island and in the Caribbean.

 Awards and distinctions

-The following is an incomplete list:
+Some of the awards Cooper Robertson have received include, but are not limited to: